HagenSR/StatisticsDocumentation/docs/_sources/Formulas.rst.txt

 -----------
 The most common statistics used to measure the center of a sample is the mean.
 Let :math:`X_{1}, X_{2}...X_{n}` represent n random variables from a sample.
 The Sample Mean is defined by :math:`\bar{Z}=\frac{1}{\eta}\sum_{i=1}^n{X_{i}}`

+**Example**:

-Example: Suppose we take a sample of 7 students and record the number of classes they took last year.
+Suppose we take a sample of 7 students and record the number of classes they took last year.
 The sample is: 2, 4, 9, 8, 6, 5, 3.
 Then the sample mean would be :math:`\bar{x}=\frac{1}{7}` (2+3+9+8+6+5+3) = 5.29

 Median